-On 27 July 2005, Henderson fired off this email to staff at CHED and our three sister stations after the jailhouse interview with Michael White garnered our media company a fair amount of positive [and free] publicity.
+Thank you, Warren Henderson, Assistant News Director at CHED Radio in Edmonton.
+On 27 July 2005, the respected reporter fired off this email to staff at CHED and our three sister stations after the jailhouse interview with Michael White had garnered us a great amount of positive [and free] publicity.

 WELL, HE ‘LOOKED’ GUILTY …

-Separate from that, White was indeed guilty of some bonehead moves that came back to bite him.
+Separate from that, the man was indeed guilty of some bonehead moves … things that came back to bite him in the rear end.
 More on that in this post.

 … GUESS HE WAS!

-At a quick glance, it looked like Edmonton Police were nothing short of brilliant — and the bad guy was a Forest Gump.
-But was that really the case?
+At a quick glance, it looked as though Edmonton Police were nothing short of brilliant — and the bad guy was the Forrest Gump of killers.

 MY TIME WITH THE ACCUSED